morrdanielle/CISC881-MG-mass-detection-and-classification/README.md

 3-Create_Arrays.py: Includes functions to create arrays for the cropped test images and for the cropped training images, which are then concatentated (training+test) and the 3D image array is optimized for zero mean and unit variance.
 The optimized image array and pathology array are then saved.

-4-CNN_model.ipynb: A convolutional neural network used to predict pathology of the tumours as either 1 (malignant) or 0 (benign)
+4-CNN_model.ipynb: A convolutional neural network used to predict pathology of the tumours as either 1 (malignant) or 0 (benign).